 Reduction to pole (RTP).
 Transforms magnetic anomalies into the anomalies that would be caused by identical magnetic sources but with vertical magnetization and with measurement in a vertical magnetic field.

+Spherical Slepian function.
+A local basis function employed in modeling the magnetic field.

 Structural Index (SI).
 Expresses the rate of attenuation of a magnetic anomaly.
 This attenuation is a function of the source geometry.

+Tilt angle.
+Inverse tangent of the ratio of vertical to horizontal field derivatives, used to solve for the lateral positions and depths of sources.

 Total field anomaly.
 The signed scalar quantity, which is the most common measure of the Earth’s crustal magnetic field.